IvanHalim/Bayesian-Optimization/README.md

     for this simulation.
 Data is imported from Kaggle (
     <https://www.kaggle.com/dgawlik/nyse> ).

-  - The `R` folder contains the scripts for the functions required to execute the simulation.
+  - The `R` folder contains the R functions used to run Bayesian Optimization

   - The `reports` folder contains deliverables such as project proposal and final report.